How to get closure after a breakup was not the first question I had after my heart was broken but it was the most important.

-The first time I experienced a breakup, I cried every night through the night for six months.
-We had only dated for 5 months!
+The first time I experienced a breakup, I cried every night through the night for 6 months asking “Why, why, why?”
+For perspective: we had only dated 5 months.

-In this episode and blog, I’m going to show you the AMAZING eight-step process to get closure after a breakup.
-(It’s so simple you’ll wish you had it sooner!)
+In this episode and blog, I’m going to show you how to get closure after a breakup in 8 thoroughly healing and practical steps.

 I’m just out of college, and I’ve been with my boyfriend for 2 years.
 Last week, he told me he didn’t know if he was in love with me anymore.
 It broke my heart.
 I still really love him, and I know he is going through a hard and confusing time right now.
 He has gone into his cave now to essentially discover if he loves me or not.
 Waiting for someone to break up with you is awful.
 I just can’t believe this could be over.
 I cry all the time.
 Should I break up with him?
 How do I break up with someone I love in a loving way where I will feel like I have closure too?